Edehchi59/digitalClock/Readme.md

 - **style.css:** The CSS file styles the digital clock, defining its appearance, font, and layout.

 - **app.js:** The JavaScript file contains the logic for updating the time and rendering it on the clock.
 It uses the `Date` object to get the current time.
+-
+- **calender.json** The Json file used to pull the days and month data
 ## Features

 - **Real-Time Update:** The clock updates in real-time, reflecting the current time.